 MEDICAL INFORMATION

-It is the responsibility of the parent to keep their child’s teacher and school administration informed of any changes to their child’s condition including changes of medication and/or procedure so the student’s action plan can be updated.
-Action Plans must be updated annually.
+Parents and carers are responsible for informing the classroom teacher and school administration of any changes to their child’s condition, medication or procedures so the Action Plan can be updated.
+Action Plans must be reviewed and updated annually.

 MEDICATION ADMINISTERING PROCEDURES